-Mrs Pepperpot has a very unusual swimming teacher!
+Mrs Pepperpot has a very unusual teacher in Mrs Pepperpot Learns to Swim by Alf Prøysen and Hilda Owen.
 When she shrinks while trying to swim in the local pond she is rescued by a pompous frog who teaches her how to swim before she grows again.

-Otter becomes a teacher and soon finds that teaching can be a challenge when she needs to find a way to help Teddy, who thinks he isn’t any good at anything!
+Otter becomes a teacher in Otter Goes to School by Sam Garton.
+She soon finds that teaching can be a challenge and must find a way to help Teddy who thinks he isn’t any good at anything!

-Although he has some slightly unorthodox teaching methods we love Hagrid’s classes.
+Although he has some slightly unorthodox teaching methods I love Hagrid’s classes in J. K. Rowling’s Harry Potter stories.
 He is such an unconventional teacher and I’m amused by some of the dangerous creatures (which he considers harmless!) that he uses in his Care of Magical Creatures classes.
 Do you have a favourite Hogwarts teacher?

 We would love to hear about your favourite fictional teachers in the comments.